fosslinux/live-bootstrap/README.md

 in the sense of standards-conformance and safety. `musl` is used by some distributions of GNU/Linux as their C library.
 Our previous Mes C library was incomplete which prevented us from building many newer or more complex programs.

+`tcc` has slight problems when building and linking `musl`, so we apply a few patches.
+In particular, we replace all weak symbols with strong symbols and will patch `tcc` in the next step to ignore duplicate symbols.

+#### Part 25 tcc 0.9.27 (musl)

+We recompile `tcc` against musl.
+This is a two stage process.
+First we build tcc-0.9.27 that itself links to Mes C library but produces binaries linked to musl.
+Then we recompile newly produced tcc with itself.
+Interestingly, tcc-0.9.27 linked against musl is self hosting.